ActianCorp/integration-platform-docs/docs/user-manual/guides/administration.md

 To enable recovery mode with the Cortex Docker image you must set the environment variable `CORTEX_ALLOW_RECOVERY_MODE=true`.
-The container will try to start normally first, and restarts in recovery mode if initialisation fails due to an out of memory error.
+The container will try to start normally first, and restarts in recovery mode if initialization fails due to an out of memory error.
 This behavior is disabled by default.

 If using a Cortex binary, recovery mode can be enabled by setting a recovery